jamesray1/trinkler.software/projects.md

 The Trinkler Github repository [Alexandria](https://github.com/Trinkler/alexandria) is an attempt to rebuild a digital version of this library for everything blockchain related.

+### Contribute

+This can only be a collaberative effort.
+We ❤ [issues](https://github.com/Trinkler/alexandria/issues/new) and [pull request](https://github.com/Trinkler/alexandria/fork)!

+Thanks for reading!

 ## Melonchain

 Melonchain is a domain specific [transactional singleton machine with shared-state](https://ethereum.github.io/yellowpaper/paper.pdf) or _Blockchain_.